rutucharya/SPI-based-Temperature-Monitor/README.md

   - Click on ```Browse``` and open the .bit file created in the specified location.
   - Click on ```Show```.
   - Then click on ```Download```.
+  - Switch on the respective switches on FPGA Board used for implementation of the design.